QIB-Sheffield/mdreg/docs/source/guide/getting_started.rst

 Pixel-by-pixel fitting
 ----------------------

-In cases where the model is not available in any existing package, or the user is not prepared to import an existing package, the fit function must be written from scratch.
-In general, ``mdreg`` only requires that it has the same interface as the `ukat_t1_model` defined above: one argument (the image array), any number of keyword arguments, and two return values (the model fit and the fit parameters).

-``mdreg`` offers a convenient shortcut for the common scenario where a 1D signal model is applied for each pixel independently (*pixel-by-pixel fitting*).
+``mdreg`` offers a convenient shortcut for the scenario where a 1D signal model is applied for each pixel independently (*pixel-by-pixel fitting*).
 All that is needed is to define the 1D model explicitly.

 .. code-block:: python